jbuehl/homealone/docs/README.remote.md

 All messages in the remote resource interface are JSON.

 #### Protocols
-UDP messages consist of a single JSON string.
+UDP messages consist of a single JSON string that is sent to a broadcast or multicast address.
+There is no expected response.

-REST messages are HTTP 1.0 requests and responses, where the body component is a JSON string.
+REST messages are HTTP 1.0 requests and responses sent over a TCP connection, where the body component of the message is a JSON string.

 ![topology](topology.png)